MachineLearningBCAM/Load-forecasting-IEEE-TPWRS-2020/README.md

-# Online Probabilistic Load Forecasting
+# Online Probabilistic Load Forecasting (OPLF)

 This repository contains code for the paper Online Probabilistic Load Forecasting.
 We use the implementation details described in the paper.

-# Method implemeted:
+# Implementation of the method

 OPLF folder contains all the files with Matlab scripts required to execute the method: